DPDK/dpdk/doc/guides/freebsd_gsg/install_from_ports.rst

 .. note::

-	To install a copy of the Intel® DPDK compiled using gcc, please download the official Intel® DPDK package from http://dpdk.org/ and install manually using the instructions given in the next chapter, :ref:`building_from_source`
+	To install a copy of the DPDK compiled using gcc, please download the official DPDK package from http://dpdk.org/ and install manually using the instructions given in the next chapter, :ref:`building_from_source`

 An example application can therefore be copied to a user's home directory and